kbooms/kbooms/README.md

 - :mechanical_arm: I have a firm understanding of Core Java Fundamentals, as well as the Spring Framework
 - 💞️ I'm looking for my first role in the field of Software Development.
 I'd also love to collaborate on smaller indie projects as well.

 I am a lifelong learner, and constantly teaching myself new skills.
 I love computer programming, and integrating code with technology.
-I like to build Mobile & Web-based applications, as well as tooling and applications for Desktops.
-In my spare time I enjoy cooking, being a playmate to my daughter, and practicing coding.
-I'm always trying to work on new personal projects to keep my skills sharp, and learn new things.
-I find it's the best way to grow.

 📫 Contact me:
 - mrkbooms@gmail.com Email